UFC Ring Girl Arianny Celeste Practices Gratitude In A Skimpy Leopard Bikini On The Beach

 Just last week Arianny posed in another bikini on the beach.
 That two-piece also posted a leopard-print embellishment and showed off the model’s enviable curves.

-Arianny Celeste wore the pink swimwear as she crouched down in the and and her damp hair pushed back behind her head as she accessorized the look with gold hoop earrings.
-To date that photo has raked in over 45,000 likes and over 450 comments.
+Arianny Celeste wore the pink swimwear as she crouched down in the sand.
+Her damp hair was pushed back behind her head as she accessorized the look with gold hoop earrings.
+To date, the photo has raked in over 45,000 likes and over 450 comments.